Jaded-Encoding-Thaumaturgy/wobbly-guide/src/wobbly/starting.md

 - From mics

 Try to guess the patterns using mics.
-This option is generally reliable, but on its own it may still return a lot of errors.
+This option is the most reliable, but will also tend to result in the most errors.

 - From dmetrics

 Try to guess the pattern using dmetrics.
-This errors less than guessing from mics does, but the scenes it guessed may not be as accurate as mics.
+This is in the middle in terms of errors returned, but the reliability of guessing is the worst of the 3 main modes.

 - From mics+dmetrics